OEM gym jumpsuits are difficult to manufacture because pattern engineering and fabric behavior must work together.

 |---|---|

-| Nylon-Spandex (18–25%) | Strong recovery and durability |
+| Nylon-Spandex (18–25%) | Strong recovery & durability |

-| Interlock Knit | Balanced stretch and opacity |
+| Interlock Knit | Balanced stretch & opacity |

-| Ribbed Performance Knit | Fashion + structure |
+| Ribbed Performance Knit | Structure + fashion appeal |

-| Power Mesh | Targeted ventilation panels |
+| Power Mesh | Ventilation & panel support |

-Factories should test vertical stretch, not just width.
+💬 Always test vertical stretch, not just width.

-Best for: Performance and athleisure brands.
+Best for: Performance & athleisure brands

-Advanced garment engineering and fabric innovation.
+Advanced fabric engineering and garment development.

-Best for: Technical and premium products.
+Best for: Technical, premium products

-Best for: Brands needing development support.
+Best for: Brands needing full development guidance

-Best for: Startups and test runs.
+Best for: Startups and test runs

-Ethical domestic manufacturing.
+Ethical domestic production.

-Best for: Made-in-USA positioning.
+Best for: Made-in-USA positioning

 | Factory | MOQ | Jumpsuit Expertise | Best For |